kirtimansingh93/CV/README.md

 #### Detail Orientated

 As an accounts intern, the ability to manipulate data accurately requires constant focus on the task at hand.
 When looking at a client's bank statements and invoices, and recording the transactions into ledger accounts, I must double check to insure that the data is correct, or the accounts won't balance.
 This is similar to debugging code where a small error can result in the program not running as intended.
-I have developed the habit of double checking my code to check whether I have not made any accidental errors.
+I have developed the habit of double checking my code to check whether I have not made any accidental errors and deciphering error messages in order to effectively ammend my code.

 I believe that attention to detail is the difference between mediocre results and great results.
 I have witnessed the most improvements in any physical exercise, whether it be yoga or playing a sport, by paying close attention to my form/technique.
 Learning correct technique of table tennis made me a considerably more consistent player, and focusing on correct alignment during yoga poses helped me progress onto more difficult poses.